How to do a 6-figure Ecommerce launch in 6 weeks?

 Be Flexible and Always Help When You Can

 The night of launch day I was heading up to a cabin with some buddies.
-I got a call from the company that there was a issue with users resetting their password.
+I got a call from the company that there was an issue with users resetting their password.
 “Oh no,” I thought, “How am I going to make this work?”
 The issue needed to be handled ASAP.

 I fired up 3G Hotspot on my phone and connected to my laptop.
-I was able to work on the issue in the car (shoutout Chase Haller for driving the whole way).

 Some people might think that this wasn’t the most ideal situation but I knew I had to try to fix the issue.